-- A presumption that there is always potential for a detrimental impact on the therapeutic relationship when sensitive records are accessed, particularly in a litigation context. - Clarification of the type of sensitive records to be protected. - Acknowledge that parties can seek production of their own therapeutic records with restrictions on access by a perpetrator as required.
+- A presumption that there is always potential for a detrimental impact on the therapeutic relationship when sensitive records are accessed, particularly in a litigation context. - Clarification of the type of sensitive records to be protected. - Acknowledgement that parties can seek production of their own therapeutic records with restrictions on access by a perpetrator as required. - A requirement to seek leave to issue a subpoena for therapeutic records, reversing the onus from parties and professionals who would typically object to the subpoena production to the party seeking access, including ICLs.
+Parties retain the right to object to production even if leave is granted to issue the subpoena. - A standard that leave to issue a subpoena only be granted if the records appear to be relevant to a fact in issue and there is no less intrusive source of the evidence available or there are circumstances of urgency, which may need to be defined. - If records about therapeutic interventions with children are sought, the court must consider whether the consent of the child must be obtained or if an additional protection is required, such as the records only being viewed by the judge. - Acknowledgement that evidentiary rules will be relevant to the consideration of legitimate forensic purpose.

-- A requirement to seek leave to issue a subpoena for therapeutic records, reversing the onus from parties and professionals who would typically object to the subpoena production to the party seeking access, including ICLs.
-Parties retain the right to object to production even if leave is granted to issue the subpoena. - A standard that leave to issue a subpoena only be granted if the records appear to be relevant to a fact in issue and there is no less intrusive source of the evidence available or there are circumstances of urgency, which may need to be defined. - If records about therapeutic interventions with children are sought, the court must consider whether the consent of the child must be obtained or if an additional protection is required, such as the records only being viewed by the judge. - Acknowledge that evidentiary rules will be relevant to the consideration of legitimate forensic purpose. - A requirement for parties inspecting therapeutic records to sign an undertaking pursuant to 15A.12(2) as discussed in Sampson & Hartnett [2014] FCCA 99 at 19-20.
+• A requirement for parties inspecting therapeutic records to sign an undertaking pursuant to 15A.12(2) as discussed in Sampson & Hartnett [2014] FCCA 99 at 19-20.

-Include counselling records in Rule 15A.13(2)(b) Federal Circuit Court Rules 2001 and add an equivalent 15A.13(2)(b) FCCR protection into the Family Law Rules 2004.
+Include counselling records in Rule 15.30(2)(b) Family Law Rules 2004 and in Rule 15A.13(2)(b) Federal Circuit Court Rules 2001.